kanhaiya-gupta/physics-informed-neural-network/README.md

+# About
+A Physics-Informed Neural Network (PINN) framework for solving partial differential equations (PDEs) with FastAPI integration.
+This project implements PINNs for various physical systems including simple harmonic motion, heat transfer, wave propagation, and fluid dynamics (Burgers' equation).
+The framework provides a modular architecture for training neural networks that respect physical laws, with RESTful APIs for model training and prediction.

 # Physics-Informed Neural Network (PINN) Project

 This project implements a modular framework for solving partial differential equations (PDEs) using Physics-Informed Neural Networks (PINNs).
 It supports multiple equations (e.g., simple harmonic motion, heat, wave, Burgers' equations) and includes a FastAPI server for exposing PINN functionality via RESTful APIs.
 The framework is designed for extensibility, with separate modules for models, equations, data generation, training, evaluation, and hyperparameter tuning.